xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 | BVI                            | Yes | Yes |
 | BGP MultiHop                   | Yes | Yes |

-Note1: BFD Multi-Path (v4/v6) over BVI and BGP Multihop is not supported on systems based on J2 at the moment.
-It will be supported in future release IOS-XR 7.4.1
+Note1: BFD Multi-Path (v4/v6) over BVI and BGP Multihop is supported on systems based on J2 from IOS-XR 7.4.1 in native and compatible mode.
 {: .notice--info}

 Note2: BFD Multi-Path (v6) over BVI is not supported on NCS560.
 It will be supported in future releases.